nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [4.07]

-Sri Lanka’s strategic location at the center of the Indian Ocean and the Bay of Bengal has deep rooted historical antecedents.
+S ri Lanka’s strategic location at the center of the Indian Ocean and the Bay of Bengal has deep rooted historical antecedents.
 Archeological evidence provides ample materials to establish that Sri Lanka has had vibrant trade relations across the Bay of Bengal and with Southeast Asia.
 Sri Lanka’s geostrategic location within the Indian Ocean is a blessing as the island is astride one of the world’s busiest sea lanes of communication that connect

 East and West.